Spesbona (Spesbona angusta)

 Length up to 30mm; Wingspan reaches 38mm.

-Sexes are dichromatic.
-Colouration varies according to temperature.
-Ranges from blackish when cold to grey then blue and finally mauve/purple when in full sun.
+Both sexes of the Spesbona are dichromatic.
+Colouration varies according to temperature, ranging from blackish when cold to grey then blue, and finally mauve or purple when in full sun.
+Spesbona angusta is the only member of its genus.

 Click here for more details on identification.